CARV-ICS-FORTH/XHC-OpenMPI/cache_eng/README.md

 Cache_eng automatically disables prefetching across all cores, and re-enables it when the experiment is over.
-If it's interrupted, or if something else goes wrong, the system might be left in a state where prefetching is disabled, which can heavily degrade its performance in subsequent use.
+If it's interrupted, or if something else goes wrong, the system might be left in a state where prefetching is disabled, which can heavily degrade performance in subsequent use.

 - Use `sudo rdmsr -ac 0x1A4` when done, to ensure prefetching is enabled.
 All lines must show `0x0`.

-- If any core does not report `0x0`, you may use `sudo wrmsr -a 0x1A4 0x0` to manually enable it.
+- If any core does not report `0x0`, you may use `sudo wrmsr -a 0x1A4 0x0` to manually enable set the correct value.
-	- Or, if the cause was that cache_eng was interrupted, re-run it and let it properly finish.
+	- Or, alternatively, if prefetching was not re-enabled because cache_eng was interrupted, re-run it and let it properly finish.

 ---